West Bank vote held to help plug Palestinian democracy gap

 The Authority faces deepening challenges to its legitimacy.
 An addiction to foreign economic aid has opened up a financial crisis that exploded into street protests in cities up and down the West Bank last month.

-Years of imprisonment and marginalisation of Hamas activists in the West Bank have deepened Fatah's near monopoly on power in self-ruled West Bank enclaves.
+Years of imprisonment and marginalization of Hamas activists in the West Bank have deepened Fatah's near monopoly on power in self-ruled West Bank enclaves.

 An aggressive campaign to root out corrupt and insubordinate security officers within Fatah's own cadres this year has further narrowed the ruling clique.